buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

 ### Important: The number of ticks until next run is _not guaranteed_

 Due to how the game engine works, and how the game needs to attempt to schedule out script executions to avoid performance hits, setting these flags does _not guarantee_ that the given number of ticks are skipped before the next time your script is called.
 This means that you should consider the flag a polite suggestion more than an order.
 In a worst case scenario, rare but quite possible, the interval _could_ become near-double of your request.
+The exception is the 1-tick and Once, they are pretty much guaranteed.

-###UpdateType
+### UpdateType

 Of course, there are many ways to run a script.
 It can be run from a button, a timer, a sensor...  and much more.
 For this reason it's important to know _how_ your Main function was called, so you can act accordingly.
 This is where the Main function's `updateType` argument comes into play.